tlevine/dada.pink/notes/retirement.rst

 Job things
 ====================================
-I'm thinking about all this stuff right now because I have been thinking about getting a real job lately.
+One reason I'm thinking about all this stuff right now is that I have been thinking about getting a real job lately.
 I have lately been getting the feeling that I want a normal job in a big, insular company in a town that isn't especially well known.
 I feel like this would relax